idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/SPARQL-queries/Virtuoso/README.md

    - Open "isql" shell, using the following command to load the similate_data_collection_wf_model.ttl file in to the Virtuoso DB:

          DB.DBA.TTLP_MT (file_to_string_output (‘./simulate_data_collection_wf_model.ttl'), '', 'http://mytest.com');

+4. Testing SPARQL queries:
+   - All the sample SPARQL queries are stored in the bash file "virtuoso_run_queries.sh".
+   - In order to run the file, open terminal, run the following command line:

+         sh virtuoso_run_queries.sh